-- 1. An Organic law shall make provision - a. requiring any political party or organization having political aims and desiring to nominate a candidate for election to the Parliament, or to publicly support such a candidate as representing its views, to register with the Electoral Commission such reasonable particulars as are prescribed by Organic Law; and - b. requiring any such party or organization to disclose to the Ombudsman Commission or some other authority prescribed by the law in such manner, at such times and with such details as are prescribed in or under the law - i. its assets and income, and their sources; and - ii. its expenditure on or connected with an election or the support of a candidate; and - c. prohibiting non-citizens from membership of, and from contributing to the funds of, any such party or organization; and - d. defining the corporations and organizations that are to be regarded as non-citizens for the purposes of a provision made for the purposes of paragraph (c); and - e. limiting the amount of contributions that such a party or organization may receive from any source or sources; and
+- 1. An Organic law shall make provision - a. requiring any political party or organization having political aims and desiring to nominate a candidate for election to the Parliament, or to publicly support such a candidate as representing its views, to register with an appropriate body established by an Organic Law such reasonable particulars as are prescribed by Organic Law; and - b. requiring any such party or organization to disclose to the Ombudsman Commission or some other authority prescribed by the law in such manner, at such times and with such details as are prescribed in or under the law - i. its assets and income, and their sources; and - ii. its expenditure on or connected with an election or the support of a candidate; and - c. prohibiting non-citizens from membership of, and from contributing to the funds of, any such party or organization; and - d. defining the corporations and organizations that are to be regarded as non-citizens for the purposes of a provision made for the purposes of paragraph (c); and - e. limiting the amount of contributions that such a party or organization may receive from any source or sources; and - f. requiring persons who have made, or may have made, contributions to any such party or organization to give to the Ombudsman Commission, or some other authority, details of any such contribution. - g. authorizing the funding of registered political parties from the National Budget and establishing a body to manage and distribute the funds in accordance with established procedures; and - h. authorizing the payment in certain circumstances of a percentage of electoral expenses incurred by a female candidate in an election. - 2.
+Where another authority is prescribed by the law under Subsection (1)(b), that authority- - a. shall be composed of a person or persons who are declared under paragraph (i) of the definition of "constitutional office-holder" in Section 221 (definitions) to be a constitutional office-holder; and - b. is not subject to direction or control by any person or authority. - 3.
+An Organic Law made for the purposes of Subsection (1) may provide that the value of any assistance given otherwise than in cash shall be taken into account as expenditure or contributions for any purpose of that subsection or of that law.